cbk914/CV19/README.md

 +500 malware hashes, +5800 domains, +1000 IP's.

 All this content is provided "as is", with good faith for our part, but it may include false positives.
 Use your own methodologies for verification before using it on production environments.
+Don't click on any link from this list, only on sandboxed systems.
 It can be used (at your own risk) on antimalware products and DNS blocklist devices and software: [Pi-Hole](https://pi-hole.net), [pfSense](https://www.pfsense.org), [OPNsense](https://opnsense.org) ...

 Information compiled from public sources, direct contributions from international researchers, Telegram Groups and own research.